-- Eligibility Criteria Boys and Girls Haven provides 24-hour residential treatment and ancillary supportive services for children ages 11 to 18 who need, for a variety of reasons, out-of-home placement and a therapeutic setting to help them with emotional, behavioral (status offender level), and social adjustment difficulties.
+Eligibility Criteria Boys and Girls Haven provides 24-hour residential treatment and ancillary supportive services for children ages 11 to 18 who need, for a variety of reasons, out-of-home placement and a therapeutic setting to help them with emotional, behavioral (status offender level), and social adjustment difficulties.
 Two programs operate at Boys and Girls Haven-the long-term Therapeutic Care and Independent Living Program, and the Family Treatment program for middle-school-age children with an emphasis on family counseling and individual therapy.
-Type Student Assignment (Voluntary or Involuntary) Voluntary.
-Process for entering students into the program Students at Boys and Girls Haven are referred to the treatment program by social service agencies, private placement, or juvenile courts.
-Once the academic and behavior deficits have been have improved, students can attend school at a comprehensive school.
+Type Student Assignment (Voluntary or Involuntary) Voluntary Process for entering students into the program Students at Boys and Girls Haven are referred to the treatment program by social service agencies, private placement, or juvenile courts.
+Once the academic and behavior deficits have improved, students can attend school at a comprehensive school.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Guardian/Student Self-Referral Procedure Not applicable.
 Students at Boys and Girls Haven are referred to the treatment program by social service agencies, private placement, or juvenile courts.
 Enrollment Cycle (Open Entry, Term Entry, or Other Entry) Open entry.
 Students may be enrolled at any time during the school year.

 Assessment Tool Used for Exit Once the academic and behavior deficits have been improved, students can attend school at a JCPS Comprehensive School.
 Boys & Girls Haven uses Report Cards, MAP Assessments for Reading and Math, and daily Behavior/Academic Monitoring Point Sheets.
+Decisions determined by the treatment partner.
 Exit Criteria Once the academic and behavior deficits have been improved, students can attend school at a comprehensive school.
-Boys & Girls Haven uses

-Report Cards and MAP Assessments for Reading and Math, and daily Behavior/Academic Monitoring Point Sheets.
-Transition Strategies to Prepare Student for Boys and Girls Haven school is staffed by fully certified JCPS teachers who Exit provide appropriate instruction to meet the academic and behavior deficits of their students.
-The goal of the school is to overcome those deficits and to nurture and support the development of strengths in a risk- free academic environment and to address behavior issues when needed.
+Boys & Girls Haven uses Report Cards and MAP Assessments for Reading and Math, and daily Behavior/Academic Monitoring Point Sheets.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
+Transition Strategies to Prepare Student for Exit Boys and Girls Haven school is staffed by fully certified JCPS teachers who provide appropriate instruction to meet the academic and behavior deficits of their students.
+The goal of the school is to overcome those deficits and to nurture and support the development of strengths in a risk-free academic environment and to address behavior issues when needed.
 Once the academic deficits have been identified and the instruction provided, the students return to a comprehensive school.
-Successful re- entry to a comprehensive school is the goal of the faculty and residential staff.
-Teachers work closely with the residential staff to provide seamless · · · · · · · · · · · · · · · · · · · support for the students.
+Successful reentry to a comprehensive school is the goal of the faculty and residential staff.
+Teachers work closely with the residential staff to provide seamless support for the students.
 Students follow the JCPS curriculum, this includes eSchool and Edgenuity.
-Boys & Girls Haven staff communicates with the receiving school, and , provides information regarding the student and their progress and challenges.
+Boys & Girls Haven staff communicates with the receiving school, and provides information regarding the student and their progress and challenges.
 School visits are set up to improve transitions.